Sandy Rubinstein: CEO of DXagency

 “As I was evolving all of my marketing and media plans for our networks, I kept putting more and more money into, and emphasis on, digital,” Sandy says.
 “I thought the next chapter of my book needed to take place in the digital space.
 But, being older, it was a little scary.”

 But Sandy put that fear aside and began consulting with DXagency – a full-service engagement agency dedicated to helping companies build customer loyalty with a full range of strategic, creative and analytic solutions – on project-based work.
 That led to the higher-up’s at the company telling her, “You’re here every day, and so you might as well be on staff.”
-She’s since navigated her way up to CEO and owner of the agency after she eventually bought the company, whose client list ranges from HBO and A&E to MasterCard and the US Open.
+She’s since navigated her way up to CEO and owner of the agency after she eventually bought the company, whose client list ranges from HBO and A&E to MasterCard and the U.S. Open.

 Although Sandy’s background in TV and the world of digital marketing are different industries, she says the fundamentals of marketing are still the same.
 “Digital is a really interesting and new vertical to use, but the idea, conversions, engagement, and ultimately, the action you need the consumer to take, is really the same thing,” she says.
 “It’s all in the nuance of how you use digital and how you find that audience that are most fascinating to me.”